Political Candidates Should Worry About SOPA

 For the first time in 40 years, Nielsen Media Research is reporting that television ownership has declined.

-Nielsen’s recently released annual “Television Audience” report reveals that the number of households with TVs is likely to fall from ...
+Nielsen’s recently released annual “Television Audience” report reveals that the number of households with TVs is likely to fall from this year’s 115.9 ...

 Congress Censors the Internet